-Drillholes and planned drillholes can be added to the cross section.
+The Drillholes folder contains all drillholes and planned drillholes that have been added to the section layout.
 Up to three columns of data can be displayed, and numeric data can be displayed as a graph.

 To add drillholes to the section, right-click on the Drillholes object and select either Add Drillholes or Add Planned Drillholes.